daschewie/Foenix_vbcc_target/README.md

 # a2560-elf target for VBCC

+Foenix A2560 build target for VBCC.

+## Install

 The contents of the `vbcc` folder should be copied into your VBCC installation.

 ## Usage